Marathon Route

 It boasts one of the flattest marathon courses around – ideal for first timers or those looking for a fast time.
 This has translated into a lot of good performances, with 70% of finishers in the race’s history claiming a PB.

-A refreshed course has been announced for 2024 – taking in similar highlights as in previous years but with adjustments to improve atmosphere and event experience, whilst providing additional opportunities for spectators and the local community to engage with Wales’ largest marathon.
+A refreshed course was introduced in 2024, taking in similar highlights as in previous years but with adjustments to improve atmosphere and event experience, whilst providing additional opportunities for spectators and the local community to engage with Wales’ largest marathon.

-The races will continue to start and finish on Newport’s vibrant riverfront, but runners will now kick-start their marathon journey with a new city centre loop, taking in the historic Commercial Street – including many listed buildings dating from the Victorian period.
+The races start and finish on Newport’s vibrant riverfront, with runners kick-starting their marathon journey with a new city centre loop, heading north up Usk Way and Skinner Street – taking in the iconic Newport Market, Victorian High Street and historic Newport Castle.

 The new city-centre loop, start and finish lines on Usk Way will be buzzing with spectators, providing a welcome boost to runners at the beginning and end of the race.

-Upon leaving the city centre, the marathon course will also now include a loop of Newport’s International Sports Village, which is home to the Geraint Thomas National Velodrome, Newport Stadium and Dragon Park – and even feature a part-lap of the athletics track.
+Upon leaving the city centre, the marathon course will now includes a loop of Newport’s International Sports Village, which is home to the Geraint Thomas National Velodrome, Newport Stadium and Dragon Park – and even feature a lap of the athletics track.

-The marathon course will still enjoy the stunning natural scenery and pancake flat roads of the Gwent Levels, but will no longer stretch as far east as Monmouthshire, instead turning around in the medieval village of Redwick after a loop of the International Sports Village and Newport Wetlands and Goldcliff areas.
+The marathon course enoys the stunning natural scenery and flat roads of the Gwent Levels, but no longer stretches as far east as Monmouthshire, instead turning around at the medieval village of Redwick before a loop around the Newport Wetlands and Goldcliff areas.

 The latter stages of the marathon will feature an additional lap of the picturesque Wetlands area around Goldcliff.
 The change replaces the quieter and more rural sections of the original course, creating a busier and more vibrant section of the race that sees runners enjoy a carnival atmosphere as they pass a new course entertainment zone twice.

-Runners will still enjoy views of the city’s historic Transporter Bridge in the final stretch of their 26.2 mile journey, ahead of a sprint finish down Usk Way – but without the out-and-back section of the course on Stephenson Street which featured on the original route.
+Runners will still enjoy views of the city’s historic Transporter Bridge in the final stretch of their 26.2 mile journey, ahead of a sprint finish down Usk Way – but without the out-and-back section of the course on Stephenson Street which featured on the pre 2024 route.

 The ABP Newport Marathon has been measured by a AUKCM Grade 1/IAAF/AIMS Grade B Course Measurer and your finish time result will count towards any good for age or qualifying time criteria.